 Those who make positive changes to their sleep environment will likely start to see the effects right away.
 A lack of sleep can cause stress, anxiety and aches and pains.
 Those who are suffering from low-grade sleep deprivation are more susceptible to issues with anxiety and depression, they are less productive at work, and they are more likely to need to take sick time off.
 People who aren’t getting enough sleep also tend to struggle with their weight, with their relationships and are at an increase of being involved in traffic accidents.

 Better sleep can change all of this.
 Within a week of switching up your sleep environment and getting more quality night of rest, most people start to see a significant change in their mood and their overall quality of life.

 Remember, just because you feel like you are getting enough sleep at night, it doesn’t mean you are getting the rest you need.
 Many people toss and turn and wake up and fall back asleep without even realizing it.
 These small sleep disturbances can take a toll on the quality of your rest.
 Start with an easy solution and swap out your pillow for one that supports your neck and spine—it may just be what you need to get the quality night of rest that you deserve.

 If you continue to experience neck pain consult with your family physician to see if there may be other cause for the underlying neck pain and discomfort.
-If you don’t have a physician use your insurance company’s physician’s directory or tools like ZocDoc to find a doctor near you.
-If you have been injured in an accident and are suffering from neck pain, use online tools like InjuredCallToday to find injury doctors near you.
+If you don’t have a physician use your insurance company’s physician’s directory or online services like ZocDoc to find a doctor near you.
+If you have been injured in a work or a car accident and are suffering from a whiplash injury or neck pain, use online tools like InjuredCallToday to find a doctor near you.